-Grass is a rich source but these fragile compounds are destroyed during the hay process and are not present in winter grass.
-A diet low in omega 3 fats has been shown to be pro-inflammatory.
-Hay and haylage are low in omega 3 but high in omega 6 so supplementing to maintaining the correct ratio between omega 3 and 6 is important.
+The grass is a rich source but these fragile compounds are destroyed during the hay process and are not present in winter grass.
+A diet low in omega 3 fatty acids is pro-inflammatory.
+Hay and haylage are low in omega 3 fatty acids but high in omega 6 so supplementing to maintaining the correct ratio between omega 3 and omega 6 is important.

-Micronised full fat linseed can also be used at increased levels to add protein and useful calories to horses diets, particularly those in hard work or needing to gain or maintain body weight.
+Micronised full-fat linseed can also be used at increased levels to add protein and useful calories to horses diets, particularly those in hard work or need for weight gain or to maintain body weight.

 Linseed, in its raw state, contains the enzyme Linase, which, in moist conditions, can trigger the release of hydrogen cyanide.
 This micronised product however not only enhances feed value and palatability but also destroys Linase, so that the resulting product can be fed directly and safely to horses.

 The Benefits of Micronised Linseed for Horses